discretize/discretize-guides/guides/fractal-basics/index.md

 Homework:
 - Start working towards the accessories that you can buy with guild commendations or - if you have a lot of spare laurels - buy them for laurels.
 Keep in mind you need 30 laurels later for crafting your ascended armor.
 - Save up relics to buy ascended rings (5 days of T1 fractal dailies are required)
-- Alternatively buy Living World Season 3 Episode 3: A Crack in the ice and farm <Item id="79899"/> for trinkets (or any other living story maps: Bloodstone fen).
+- Alternatively, buy Living World Season 3 Episode 3: A Crack in the ice and farm <Item id="79899"/> for trinkets (or any other living story maps: Bloodstone fen, Dragonfall).
+The fastest way is to farm both Bitterfrost Frontier and Dragonfall.
+- Craft <Item id="77482"/> or buy an aquivalent via laurels (if your build uses base game stats)

 ---